Buying an RV for the First Time?

 Sometimes, dealerships do not pay off the loans on RVs that they have taken as trade-ins.
 When consumers purchase trade-in RVs that dealerships did not pay off loans on, they become liable for the outstanding loans.
 Ultimately, consumers are unable to re-title their purchased RV in their names because the previous lenders still hold the liens to the vehicle.

-Dealers sometimes offer a rebate on consumers’ RV purchase.
-However, in a rebate scam, dealers tell the buyers that they will receive the rebate in couple weeks but later pretends to not know about the rebate, keeping the rebate.
+Dealers sometimes offer a rebate on consumers’ RV purchases.
+However, in a rebate scam, dealers tell the buyers that they will receive the rebate in a couple of weeks but later pretends to not know about the rebate, keeping the rebate.
 If a dealer is offering a rebate on an RV, make sure that he or she applies it before the deal is closed.

 Undisclosed Accident or Damage

-A not so uncommon fraudulent practice dealers commit is when they do not disclose prior accident or damage done to the RV.
+A not-so-uncommon fraudulent practice dealers commit is when they do not disclose prior accidents or damage done to the RV.
 The dealer may disguise the damaged vehicle as in perfect condition in order to get consumers to purchase the RV.
 It’s not illegal if the contract states “as-is” and lists the actual condition of the vehicle, but it does become illegal if the dealership lies about the vehicle’s true condition.

 RV Buying Advice

-In order to avoid being scammed or coming across unwanted surprises, here is a good RV buying advice for you: do your research.
-Running a vehicle history report on the RV before making a purchase will give you a better idea about its condition.
+In order to avoid being scammed or coming across unwanted surprises, here is some good RV buying advice for you: do your research.
+Running a vehicle history report on the RV before making a purchase will give you a better idea of its condition.